ngrafx/nray/README.md

 ![Nray][img5]
 ## Project Overview

-Nray is a multithreaded physically based raytracer.
+Nray is a multithreaded physically based path tracer.
 It reads a scene file that describes a camera, a lighting environment and several objects.
-It then renders the scene using the raytracing algorithm and outputs an image.
+It then renders the scene using the raytracing (and raymarching) algorithm and outputs an image.
 It is written in modern c++, and apart from the header only [stb_image.h](https://github.com/nothings/stb/blob/master/stb_image.h) and [stb_image_write.h](https://github.com/nothings/stb/blob/master/stb_image_write.h) it is not using any other libraries so it's easy to compile and run on different architectures.
 It is a learning project so I tried implementing myself every feature.

-Raytracing is very well documented, here are some of the resources I used :
+Raytracing & Raymarching are very well documented, here are some of the resources I used :
 - [Peter Shirley's Raytracing series](https://raytracing.github.io/)
 - [Matt Pharr, Wenzel Jakob and Greg Humphreys PBRT book](https://www.pbrt.org/)
 - [Scratch a Pixel](https://www.scratchapixel.com/)

 Nray comes with a few sample scenes and objects as well as some HDR images to use for Image-Based-Lighting.
+It can currently handle the following primitives :
+- Sphere
-It can currently handle Spheres and Triangle Meshes and reads [.obj files](https://en.wikipedia.org/wiki/Wavefront_.obj_file)
+- Triangle Meshes, reads as [.obj files](https://en.wikipedia.org/wiki/Wavefront_.obj_file)
+- Implicit Surfaces (SDF)

 It has a few different Materials defining how the objects interacts with lights :
 - Lambertian
 - Dielectric